wiebel/featuredPS1/README.md

-Massively overloaded PS1 for bash
+Massively overloaded PS1 for bash.